 16. What happens if a transfer I wasn’t aware of takes me over the £250,000 limit?
 I don’t always know when people are going to pay me.

 If you do not have a CTA and EFA open, then the inward transfer will be rejected and returned to sender.
 If you have a CTA and EFA open, you should give the CTA account details to anyone who is sending you money to avoid this situation.

-17. Is there an Interest rate on the fiduciary deposit account?
+17. Is there an interest rate on the EFA?

 Any interest earned from placements with counterparties will be applied on a pro-rata basis to your balance in the fiduciary account.
 Please note interest rates may also be negative and will be charged against your balance held.

 17 (b) Is there an interest rate of the BFA?

 The interest rate is agreed at the time of placement and paid in full at maturity